How to Help Someone Quit Smoking

 Help Them Learn From It

-Every relapse contains valuable information.
-What triggered it?
-Were they stressed, drinking, around other smokers?
+Every relapse has information in it.
+What triggered the slip?
+Stress, alcohol, other smokers nearby?
 Did they stop using their NRT too soon?
-Help them (gently) analyze what happened so the next attempt is stronger.
+Help them analyze it gently so the next attempt is stronger.
+Quit tracking apps can make this process more concrete and less emotionally loaded.

 Taking Care of Yourself

-Supporting someone through a quit attempt can be emotionally draining.
-Their irritability, mood swings, and potential relapses affect you too.
-It’s okay to acknowledge that.
+Supporting someone through a quit attempt is emotionally draining.
+Their mood swings and potential relapses affect you too, and that’s worth acknowledging.

 Special Situations